kainotomo/erpnext_cyprus/README.md

 - Use the VAT Statement report for preparing VAT returns
 - Generate VIES statements for EU B2B transactions
-- Prepare MOSS VAT returns for digital services to EU consumers
+- Prepare OSS VAT returns for digital services to EU consumers
 - Access Cyprus-specific tax rates and account templates

 ## Documentation